 A selection of my more recent paintings is reproduced below.

 One other unusual highlight of my life that feels worth mentioning is that I remember an occasion when Beryl and I had the pleasure of meeting, shaking hands with and having a chat to the wonderful Nelson Mandela, the former President of South Africa, visiting Melbourne at the time.

 More recently, on 17 July 2017 I also had the great pleasure of meeting Dr Betty Lee, grandniece of Commander Eric Feldt, founder of the Coastwatchers.
 I have since enjoyed many conversations with Betty as we pursue our joint interest in raising awareness of the exploits and achievements of the Coastwatchers during World War II.

 On 20 March 2019, Betty and I were among those interviewed about the history of the Coastwatchers by Vice Admiral Peter Jones at the Australian Defence Force Academy (ADFA) in Canberra.
+And following a tour of the Australian War Memorial, I met the Director, Dr. Brendan Nelson.
 You can read about that day, and see several photos, on ‘A Day to Remember’.

 I am a member of the local Returned and Services League (RSL) club as well as the Papua New Guinea Association of Australia and, since 6 April 2019, a Life Member of the Victorian branch of the Australian Commando Association, now run by a fine new generation of younger Commandos!